This post contains affiliate links. Read my disclosure policy here.

 What to serve with Thai Green Curry

 For a hearty meal, serve this Vegan Thai Green Curry with freshly cooked white rice and garnish with chopped cilantro, green onions, and a lime wedge.
 You can also go light and serve it with cauliflower rice, couscous, or quinoa.
 Whatever you choose to pair it with, it is sure to be delicious!

 Make ahead and Storing

 If you are planning to add this dish to your regular dinner rotation, you can make a big batch of green paste curry and store it in a tight-lidded jar ready to use any time!
 It’ll cut down the cooking time even more and you can have this scrumptious dish in a jiffy.

-For any leftovers, just place them in an airtight container and refrigerate.
+For any leftovers, just place them in an airtight container and refrigerate them.
 It will keep for 2-4 days.

 Is it gluten-free?

 All the ingredients used for this Vegan Thai Green Curry are naturally gluten-free!
 However, some products like tofu may contain gluten during production so always check the package information before using.
 If subbing the miso paste, use tamari instead of soy sauce.

 More Curry Recipes to Enjoy